Ucnt/aws-s3-data-finder/README.md

 # Requirements (in requirements.txt)
 - termcolor (to do CLI colors)
-- awscli (needs to be configured with access and secret keys)
+- awscli (for auth scans, needs to be configured with access and secret keys)
 - Install via sudo -H pip3 install -r requirements.txt

 # Prefixes and postfixes